saaspegasus/pegasus-docs/css/tailwind.md

 ## Upgrading from Tailwind 3 to 4

 Pegasus 2025.3 updates Tailwind from version 3 to version 4.
-This is a big upgrade, and if you have added tailwind markup to your project you will likely need to upgrade your own code and not just rely on the Pegasus updates.
+This is a big upgrade, and if you have added Tailwind markup to your project you will likely need to upgrade your own code and not just rely on the Pegasus updates.

 This section should help you with that process.
 It will be updated over time as additional questions and issues come up.
 If you have any problems with the migration, send a message in the community Slack!

-To upgrade your project to Tailwind 4, we recommend the following steps:
+It's recommended to follow the following steps to upgrade your project to Tailwind 4:

 1. Read through the [Tailwind Upgrade Notes](https://tailwindcss.com/docs/upgrade-guide) and confirm you're ready to upgrade from a browser support perspective.